-Monash University in collaboration with the Harvard Macy Institute will deliver a five-day short course, right on your doorstep in Melbourne.
+Monash University in collaboration with the Harvard Macy Institute will deliver the fourth iteration of this five-day short course, right on your doorstep in Melbourne.
 In this unique program on Leadership, Innovation and Sustainability in Health, thought leaders from Monash University, the Harvard Macy Institute, and Internationally, will share their expertise to provide you with innovative ways to tackle global healthcare challenges.

 You will work closely with local and international thought leaders to identify challenges and develop strategies to lead and manage innovation and change in healthcare reform through your individual project work, case studies, journal clubs and group discussions.

 Examples of themes that will be covered are:

 - Challenges to current healthcare delivery in Australasia and internationally.

 - Innovations in healthcare system and education planning.